ankaAR/bestiario5e/_creatures/grayrender.md

 ***Bite*** Melee Weapon Attack: +8 al ataque, alcance 5 pies, un objetivo.
 Impacto: 17 (2d12 + 4) piercing damage.
 If the target is Medium or smaller, the target must succeed on a DC 16 Strength saving throw or be knocked prone.

 ***Claws*** Melee Weapon Attack: +8 al ataque, alcance 10 pies, un objetivo.
 Impacto: 13 (2d8 + 4) slashing damage.
-If the target is prone an additional 7 (2d6) bludgeoning damage is dealt to the target.
+If the target is prone an additional 7 (2d6) puntos de daño contundente is dealt to the target.